Painswick Stream: History

 The river channel has undergone significant modification as a result of the large number of mills built along its length.
 At its southern end, it passed under the Stroudwater Navigation to join the River Frome.
 The Stroudwater Navigation ceased to carry any trade in 1941, although it was not formally abandoned until an Act of Parliament was obtained in 1954.
 Shortly afterwards, the canal channel through Stroud, which included a small part of the Thames and Severn Canal, which joins the Stroudwater at Wallbridge, was used as part of a flood relief scheme.
 The top gates of Lower Wallbridge Lock, Foundry Lock and Dudbridge Lock were replaced by concrete weirs, which maintained water levels at normal flows around 3.3 ft lower than navigable levels had been.
-Three streams that formerly passed under the canal were diverted into it: Slad Brook (much of which is culverted under Stroud), Painswick Stream and Ruscome Brook.
+Three streams that formerly passed under the canal were diverted into it: Slad Brook (much of which is culverted under Stroud), Painswick Stream and Ruscombe Brook.
 Then at Ebley, the canal was joined to the river.
 As a consequence, this part of the canal is classed as a "main river".

 As this section of the canal has now been restored and the locks put back into use, designs for reinstatement had to accommodate large flows and included underground bywash culverts, capable of carrying the full flood flow of all three streams.
 A new weir which carries a towpath bridge was constructed where the water leaves the canal to enter the River Frome, and a set of floodgates was constructed beyond the weir, to protect the canal from high water levels.